warbacon/Plata/README.md

 # 🥈 Plata

 <p align="center">
-    <b>Plata</b> is an Actually Good PDF viewer — fast, clean, and focused.
+  <strong>Plata</strong> is an Actually Good PDF viewer — fast, clean, and
+  focused.
 </p>

 <p align="center">
-    <i>Actually Good → AG → Silver → Plata (Spanish word)</i>
+  <em>Actually Good → AG → Silver → Plata (Spanish word)</em>
 </p>

 > [!IMPORTANT]
-> PDF rendering is **not yet implemented**.
-Plata is currently in VERY EARLY
+> Plata is currently in **very early development**.
+Expect limited performance
+> and missing features.
+At the moment, Plata is *not* Actually Good — but I'm
-> development.
+> working on it.

 ## ✨ Features

-- 🖼️ Built with [Qt](https://www.qt.io/) — modern UI, native performance
+- 🖼️ Built with [Qt](https://www.qt.io/) for a modern UI and native performance
-- 📄 Lightweight and efficient PDF rendering using MuPDF
+- 📄 Lightweight PDF rendering powered by MuPDF
-- 🧠 Designed with simplicity and usability in mind
+- 🧠 Focused on simplicity and usability

+## 🛣️ Roadmap

+Below is the current development roadmap.
+Items may change as the project evolves.

+- [x] Basic user interface implementation
+- [x] PDF rendering functionality
+- [ ] Cross-platform support (Windows compatibility)
+- [ ] Application icon
+- [ ] Installation system / distribution packaging
+- [ ] Table of contents
+- [ ] Recent PDFs in UI
+- [ ] Performance optimizations
+- [ ] Touchpad gestures and mouse wheel zoom support
+- [ ] Selectable text in PDFs
+- [ ] Text search functionality

 ## 🪪 License

 This project is licensed under the **GNU AGPLv3**.
-See [LICENSE](./LICENSE) for more details.
+See the [LICENSE](./LICENSE) file for more information.